esentri/domainlifecycles/sample-project/readme.md

   migration process.
 + Flyway can save time and reduce errors when migrating databases to new versions or systems.
-+ Flyway is compatible with NitroX DLC, but not mandatory
++ Flyway is compatible with DLC, but not mandatory

-### NitroX Domain Lifecycles
+### Domain Lifecyclesn(DLC)

-NitroX constructs the mechanics for the control of a proper domain model implementation in Java together with its relational persistence.
+DLC constructs the mechanics for the control of a proper domain model implementation in Java together with its relational persistence.
 This constitutes a technical lifecycle which, in a nutshell, consists of 3 phases: